Modern Slavery and Human Trafficking Statement

 The five elements of Our Ethos are Safety, Quality, People, Financial Responsibility and Integrity, and describe what is at the very heart of EthosEnergy.

 We strive to create an environment of excellence in everything we do, dedicating ourselves to becoming extraordinary leaders.
 We believe that leadership is the demonstration of positive behaviours that in turn creates a culture of excellence.
 The following commitments and behaviours guide us to our culture of excellence: Engaging, Relentless, Nimble and Inclusive.
-These commitments and behaviours not only create a culture of excellence but help ensure that we do not have any modern slavery or human trafficking in our supply chain.
+These commitments and behaviours not only create a culture of excellence but help ensure that modern slavery and human trafficking do not occur in our supply chain.

 Due Diligence

 Our suppliers and third party intermediaries are fundamental to our ability to deliver services to our clients safely, on time, within budget and to the quality standards we and our clients expect.
-Making sure that modern slavery and human trafficking is not part of our supply chain helps us to maintain healthy and sustainable relationships.
-By engaging with our suppliers and third party intermediaries we ensure they are aware of our expectation that they comply with our Business Ethics Policy and all applicable laws and regulations.
-In 2021 stricter onboarding requirements were introduced for all our suppliers, part of which requires each supplier to abide by all laws and regulations related to Modern Slavery / Anti-Slavery, including to the extent applicable the Modern Slavery Act 2015.
+Making sure that modern slavery and human trafficking are not parts of our supply chain helps us to maintain healthy and sustainable relationships.
+By engaging with our suppliers and third party intermediaries we ensure they are aware of our expectation that they comply with our Business Ethics Policy, Global Supplier Code of Conduct and all applicable laws and regulations.

 Training

 We endeavour to raise awareness of the risks of modern slavery.
 All our people complete Business Ethics Training and are required to complete an annual acknowledgement that they have read and understood the Business Ethics Policy.
-We ensure an environment of inclusivity by offering the Business Ethics Training in six different languages and our Business Ethics Policy is also available in seven different languages.
-We expect all our people to adhere to the Business Ethics Policy in their daily business and we, through engagement and training, empower our employees to do the right thing and report any improper or unethical conduct that they observe or suspect in connection with work.
-We have an independent third party helpline available 24 hours a day, every day of the year for reporting any concerns.
-The helpline is available in over 150 languages.
+We ensure an environment of inclusivity by offering the Business Ethics Training in five different languages and our Business Ethics Policy is also available in seven different languages.
 We regularly engage with our people by running compliance campaigns, which include raising awareness of modern slavery and human trafficking.

 Continuous Improvement